pmcgleenon/ddsketchy/README.md

 The serialization handles all internal state including infinity values for min/max bounds in empty sketches.
 Empty sketches serialize min/max as `null` values, while sketches with data serialize them as numbers.

+## Minimum Supported Rust Version (MSRV)

+This crate supports Rust 1.75.0 and later.
+We follow a rolling MSRV policy of approximately 1 year behind the latest stable release.
+MSRV increases may occur in minor releases and will be noted in the changelog.

 ## References

 * [DDSketch: A Fast and Fully-Mergeable Quantile Sketch with Relative-Error Guarantees](https://arxiv.org/pdf/1908.10693.pdf) - The original paper describing the DDSketch algorithm